YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    -[NO]A[UTORELEASE]

-* -AUTORELEASE, the default, causes YottaDB to release the freeze if it needs to update the file before a FREEZE -OFF.
+* AUTORELEASE, the default, causes YottaDB to release the freeze if it needs to update the file before a FREEZE OFF.

-* -NOAUTORELEASE causes YottaDB to hold off actions that need to update the database file until someone issues a MUPIP FREEZE -OFF.
+* NOAUTORELEASE causes YottaDB to hold off actions that need to update the database file until someone issues a MUPIP FREEZE OFF.

-* -The actions that require YottaDB to write to the database file are:
+* The actions that require YottaDB to write to the database file are:

   * Insufficient global buffers to hold updates - YottaDB must flush buffers to make space to do any additional updates

   * Insufficient space in the database to hold updates - YottaDB must extend the file

-  * The journal file reaches its maximum size or someone issues a MUPIP SET -JOURNAL command - YottaDB must create a new journal file
+  * The journal file reaches its maximum size or someone issues a MUPIP SET JOURNAL command - YottaDB must create a new journal file

   * An epoch comes due - YottaDB must create a checkpoint

   * Someone issues a MUPIP BACKUP command - YottaDB must record state information to mark the beginning of the backup

-* When an -AUTORELEASE abandons a FREEZE, any actions that depend on the stability of the database file on secondary storage, such as a database copy, lose that protection and are not reliable, so they likely need to be repeated at a time when an -AUTORELEASE is less likely or when -NOONLINE is more appropriate.
+* When an AUTORELEASE abandons a FREEZE, any actions that depend on the stability of the database file on secondary storage, such as a database copy, lose that protection and are not reliable, so they likely need to be repeated at a time when an AUTORELEASE is less likely or when NOONLINE is more appropriate.

-* An -AUTORELEASE action produces an OFRZAUTOREL message in the operator log.
+* An AUTORELEASE action produces an OFRZAUTOREL message in the operator log.

-* An -AUTORELEASE action requires a FREEZE -OFF to reestablish a normal database state.
+* An AUTORELEASE action requires a FREEZE OFF to reestablish a normal database state.

-* Incompatible with: -OFF, -NOONLINE
+* Incompatible with: OFF, NOONLINE

 ~~~~~~~~
 -ONLINE